afterxleep/afterxleep.github.io/_posts/2020-07-30-redux-like-architecture-with-swiftui-part1.md

 ### Store
 It contains the application state and its logic.
 Similar to a Model in classic MVC, the Store manages the State of every single object in your application.

-When the Store receives an action, it passes the data to a ([reducer function](https://redux.js.org/basics/reducers))  that receives a "live" copy of the State, alongside some data, and then mutates the State accordingly.
+When the Store receives an action, it passes the data to a [reducer function](https://redux.js.org/basics/reducers)  that receives a "live" copy of the State, alongside some data, and then mutates the State accordingly.

 Reducers are pure functions and should be limited to computing the next version of the App State.
 They should be 100% predictable, which means that calling them with the same inputs, should always produce the same results.

-They are the only ones responsible for mutating your app's State.
+They should be the only ones responsible for mutating your app's State.

 ### Views
 Views have read-only access to the Application State.
 This is a huge advantage when it comes to debugging, updating the UI, and dealing with complex data sets.

-In Redux, the only way to update the State is via dispatchers, which the views can trigger based on user interaction like the of a button or typing on a text field.
+In Redux, the only way to update the State is through a dispatcher, which you can call from the views, based on user interaction like the tap of a button or typing on a text field.
 (As you can see in the diagram below)

 #### Data Flow (Dispatching from a View)
 ![](/assets/posts/2020-07-30-redux-like-architecture-with-swiftui-part1/diagram2.png)